Tahoe Summit 2025 • The 29th Annual Lake Tahoe Summit in Lake Tahoe, California

 Transit From South Lake Tahoe

-• The Tahoe Transportation District will be offering a free shuttle service to the Tahoe Summit, beginning at 8:30 a.m. and operating continuously until the event begins.
-Shuttles will depart from South Lake Tahoe High School (1735 Lake Tahoe Blvd, South Lake Tahoe, CA 96150 with parking available in the upper and lower parking lot), with an additional stop at the “Y” Transit Center, offering convenient access for attendees across South Shore.
-Service will operate on a two-bus rotation with staggered departures to accommodate early arrivals and last-minute guests.
+• The Tahoe Transportation District will be offering a free park-and-ride location for attendees of the 2025 Lake Tahoe Summit.
+These shuttles will depart from the South Tahoe High School traffic circle (1735 Lake Tahoe Blvd, South Lake Tahoe, CA 96150) with parking available in the upper and lower parking lot.

 Bike to the Event